The United Way of Greater Baytown Area & Chambers County (GBACC) Emerging Leaders is the next generation of great civic and business leaders.

 United Way's Emerging Leaders are a dynamic group, all about making connections – with a purpose.

-With Emerging Leaders, you'll have opportunities to give back to Greater Baytown and Chambers County at events while meeting other ambitious and passionate young professionals.
+With Emerging Leaders, you'll have opportunities to give back to the greater Baytown area and Chambers County at events while meeting other ambitious and passionate young professionals.

 - Unique volunteer opportunities to make a visible and lasting change in greater Baytown and Chambers County